alexw66-github/roman-numerals-test/README.md

 .
 50 - L -  10015

+> **Note**
+> This can also be achieved with Linq, by grouping by number first then providing the converted value and count.

 Rules for participation:
 1. No collaboration
 2. No Google / Bing / Stackoverflow / etc.